AMD-AIG-AIMA/pytorch-training-benchmark/README.md

 pip install -e .

+# To download the wikitext dataset, do (train and test splits will be saved):
+python dataset.py

 # if you don't have access to this model, see the section below for an alternative source.
 # but for formal testing we should use the correct model, not the unofficial mirror.
 huggingface-cli login